moj-analytical-services/our-coding-standards/git_flow.md

 4. When you're ready, submit a pull request and wait for peer-review
 5. Once peer review is comeplete, and any comments addressed, merge into the master branch using a rebase

 The master branch should be 100% functional at all times, on any machine.
-Please ensure it is [protected](https://help.github.com/articles/about-protected-branches/).
+Please ensure it is [protected](https://help.github.com/articles/about-protected-branches/) and that your tests and / or linters run automatically on all pull requests.

 If you want to test this out, clone this repo and make a contribution :)